dungtsa/BayesianPickWinner/README.md

 # Bayesian-pick-the-winner-design
-The tool is to calculate power for the Bayesian pick-the-winner design in a randomized phase II clinical trial.
+The tool calculates power for the Bayesian pick-the-winner design in a randomized phase II clinical trial.
 It also generates report and statistical plan so clinicians could easily incorporate it into the clinical trial protocol.
 (reference: A Bayesian pick-the-winner design in a randomized phase II clinical trial; Chen et al; submitted).

 ## Features

-* The shiny applictaion provide power calculation for the Bayesian pick-the-winner design in a randomized phase II clinical trial and generates a statistical plan to be easily incorporated  into the clinical trial protocol.
+* The shiny applictaion provides power calculation for the Bayesian pick-the-winner design in a randomized phase II clinical trial and generates a statistical plan to be easily incorporated  into the clinical trial protocol.

 ## Installation